 Brazil is a litigious nation and the laws applicable in the country are vast.
 The legal system currently under application is as a result of the changes that were made during the 1988 change of constitution that brought the Federal system of governance.
 The system is made up of two levels, the ordinary courts and specialized courts.

 All the specialized courts are a preserve of the Federal Government and rely entirely on the legislation and guidance that emanates from the government.
-The appointment of ministers to these courts is done through nominations by the president then the senate completes the process to declare whether or not to accept them to the body.

 The National Justice Council